| |

 |

-In America John Cassavetes blazed a trail for independent American cinema with films like Shadows which bore remarkable similarities to the work of the French New Wave.
-At the same time, the Direct Cinema documentary movement emerged in the Canadian province of Quebec and North America.
-They applied similar techniques as the New Wave and Free Cinema in an effort to directly capture reality and represent it truthfully, and to question the relationship of reality with cinema.
+Even the United States, the very heartland of commercial cinema, had its own New Wave lead by actor turned filmmaker John Cassavetes, who blazed a trail for independent American cinema with films like Shadows (1959) and Faces (1968), which bore remarkable similarities to the work of the French New Wave.
+Equally groundbreaking was the work of the Direct Cinema documentary movement lead by Richard Leacock, D.A.
+Pennebaker and the Maysles brothers who applied similar techniques to the New Wave and the French Cinema Verité filmmakers in an effort to directly capture reality and represent it truthfully.

-The Nouvelle Vague was also a major inspiration on the New Hollywood generation of directors such as Arthur Penn, Robert Altman and Martin Scorsese who began blazing their own paths in the late 60’s and 70’s.
-This influence has continued to the present day with many of the major figures in contemporary independent American cinema, including Steven Soderbergh, Quentin Tarantino, and Wes Anderson, all of whom have professed admiration for the movement and have generously used its techniques.
-As Scorsese himself put it: 'the French New Wave has influenced all filmmakers who have worked since, whether they saw the films or not.
-It submerged cinema like a tidal wave'.
+The Nouvelle Vague would also be acknowledged as a major inspiration on the New Hollywood generation of directors such as Arthur Penn, Francis Ford Coppola, Robert Altman and Martin Scorsese.
+This influence has continued to the present day with many of the major figures in contemporary independent American cinema, including Steven Soderbergh, Quentin Tarantino, and Wes Anderson, professing admiration for the movement and employing many of its techniques.
+As Scorsese himself put it: "the French New Wave has influenced all filmmakers who have worked since, whether they saw the films or not.
+It submerged cinema like a tidal wave".

 |

 Although opinions differ as to which directors belong in the Nouvelle Vague and which don’t, all are agreed that the five directors (Claude Chabrol, Francois Truffaut, Jean-Luc Godard, Eric Rohmer and Jacques Rivette) who wrote for Cahiers du Cinema, are the core of the movement.
-The following is a selection of key films by members of this group which defined the New Wave during its heyday.
-We've started with the earliest films and have picked out the most fundamental to the movement.
+The following is a selection of key films by those directors which helped define the New Wave during its heyday.

 Les Quatre Cents Coups (The 400 Blows, 1959) Francois Truffaut